racoelhosilva/PROG_imageManipulation/README.md

   1. Opening an XPM2 file into an object of Image
   2. Save an Image object into an XPM2 file

+## Working on the Project

+#### The stable branch should only be changed after implementation and approval of the changes in the code.
+When you are going to implement something new, make sure to start by pulling the stable branch and then working on a separate (experimental) branch, so that multiple people can tweak the code at the same time without conflicts.

+    > cd ProjectProg/
+    > git pull origin stable
+    > git checkout -b <your_branch_name>

+When you are done with the tweaking, commit your changes and generate a pull request for analysis.

+    > git add <filename of the tweaked files>
+    > git commit -m "<your message>"
+    > git push -u origin <your_branch_name>
+You can then refresh this github repo, see your changes and create the pull request.

+Note: after doing this merging, you should probably change your branch back to stable and delete that branch

+    > git checkout stable
+    > git branch -d <your_branch_name>

 ## Testing Stuff

 After downloading the program, run